coffeescript-cookbook/coffeescript-cookbook.github.io/developers-guide.md

 jekyll --auto
 {% endhighlight %}

 Leave this window running while you work.
-Any time you change a file, jekyll will rerender it into the <tt>_site</tt> folder.
+Any time you change a file, jekyll will rerender it into the `_site` folder.

-h3.
-Run serve
+### Run serve

-Open another terminal window, cd into the project folder, then cd into the <tt>_site</tt> subfolder, and run
+Open another terminal window, cd into the project folder, then cd into the `_site` subfolder, and run

 {% highlight bash %}
 serve
 {% endhighlight %}

-This will start a webserver in the <tt>_site</tt> folder.
-Open a browser and visit <tt>http://localhost:4000/</tt> and you should see the site.
+This will start a webserver in the `_site` folder.
+Open a browser and visit `http://localhost:4000/` and you should see the site.

-h2.
-Minituiae and Other Trivialities
+## Minituiae and Other Trivialities

 jekyll can take a second or two to catch up when you save a file.
 If you edit a file and don't see the changes in your browser, give it a second or two and try again.
+You may also see Maruku warnings, but as long as it prints `Successfully generated site` you should be alright.